Chew/TARDIS-Docs/docs/custom-model-presets.md

 # Custom item model presets

-As of version 5.0.0 you can now add custom item model presets for the TARDIS exterior.
+As of version 5.0.0 you can add custom item model presets for the TARDIS exterior.

 Custom model presets are defined in _plugins/TARDIS/custom\_models.yml_: